 We all have laundry.
 Every day there’s more laundry.
 If we toss in a load, there’s less laundry.
 But when you live on the road, “tossing in a load” is not so simple!

 While there are Class A motorhomes with washers and dryers, most RV living takes place in rigs without such a luxury.
-So, how does a family routinely deal with laundry when living on the road?
+So, how does a family routinely deal with laundry when living the RV life?

 There are pretty much two options.
 One is a bucket of soapy water (that becomes dirty quickly) and a bucket of fresh rinsing water (that becomes soapy quickly) followed by a clothesline of some sort.